 But there was still something missing.
 Philip began, privately and tentatively, to explore faith.
-He recognised that because of the environment he grew up in he was culturally Christian, but he doesn't take Christian doctrine or the Bible literally.
-The Bible has stories about how to live, without being historically true.
+He recognised that because of the environment he grew up in he was culturally Christian.
+In his view, The Bible isn't necessarily historically accurate, but it does contain stories about how to live.
 He began looking for a religious context that was consistent with that, while having at the back of his mind that even if he did seek fellowship he wouldn't be welcomed due to his sexuality.
 He experimented with local churches, firstly by reading about them extensively online, then contacting them through email, in particular asking for their opinion on gay marriage.
 First-time response was always positive, but beyond that there was usually some vagueness, along with some explicit negatives.
-He had looked at Quakers quite early on, along with Humanism, Buddhism and meditation.
+He had looked at Quakers guite early on, along with Humanism, Buddhism and meditation.
 It took a long time to get to the point of attending a Meeting for Worship, as Philip felt he needed to be hopeful it was going to work, and also that it would be OK with his husband.
 Mark was unconditionally supportive of Philip's search, and on sending an enquiring email, Philip received a positive response from Laurie Naumann.
 So, he went to his first Meeting for Worship in Kirkcaldy.
 Philip describes this as a "phenomenal experience".
 He found he understood the structure and felt the silence utterly fulfilling.
 He explains that he "felt quite held".
 There was no quaking, but an atmosphere he could tap in to.
 He was welcomed, and asked to introduce himself, which he wasn't expecting, but despite some anxiety he was able to do so.
 Philip reflected that he drove home smiling: "I've found something I want to go back to".
 That was two years ago, and he's been attending regularly since then.
 He feels that he's now reached the foundation of where he needs to be.
 He's not done, but he has the basis for exploring further from what is now his spiritual home.